 The Market witnesses a significant improvement of the number of events organized and of participants, resulting in a prolongation of the event from three to four days.

-The Market becomes an associated structure to FITS, based on its growth during the 19 editions.
+The Market becomes an associated structure of FITS, based on its growth during the 19 editions.

 The format of The Market is reorganized: the happenings are replaced with new workshops and thematic conferences.

-A new, more functional exhibition and presentation place is organized, allowing for better interaction between participants.
+A new, more functional exhibition and presentation place is organized, allowing better interaction between participants.

 The access categories are reconfigured to be more specific.